lukxsx/auction-platform/README.md

 * `/app/uploads` image uploads
 * `/app/build/authenticators` authentication plugins, if you have any custom ones.
 Make sure to compile all TypeScript files to JavaScript.

+## Tests
+End-to-end tests using Cypress have been created for the application.
+The tests require that the both backend and frontend are running and connected to a database.
+There are couple of options to do so.

+### Testing mode
+When `NODE_ENV` is set to `test`, the application will run in testing mode.
+In the testing mode /testing route becomes available and user accounts for testing are created.
+Never enable this mode in the production!

+### Running on Docker
+A Docker Compose file `docker-compose.test.yml` is provided in the project.
+It launches a database and the applicatoin with `NODE_ENV=test`.
+Cypress can be then launched using Docker.

+Start the application in testing mode

+    docker compose -f docker-compose.test.yml up -d

+Run Cypress in a Docker container

+    docker run -v $(pwd)/cypress:/cypress -v $(pwd)/cypress.docker.js:/cypress.config.js --network=host cypress/included:13.6.4

+### Running Cypress locally
+Start backend in testing mode

+    cd backend
+    NODE_ENV=test npm run dev

+Start frontend

+    cd frontend
+    npm run dev

+In the root of the project, run

+    npx cypress open

+## CI/CD
+End-to-end tests are run automatically using GitHub Actions.